 Human factors experts recommend that symbols and characters subtend 20 arc minutes at the observer’s eye.
 (For example, a symbol viewed from 70 cm for route planning should be about 4mm in size, 1.5 times the size of a normal chart symbol.
 Two times chart size is a good general rule.)
 Symbols and characters important for route monitoring may have to be significantly bigger.

 For clear representation, symbols require a minimum number of screen units (pixels), depending on their complexity.
-A simple chart symbol of height 4mm should extend at least 13 pixels for a screen that just meets the current minimum standards for chart display size and resolution (clause C-22.1).
+A simple chart symbol of height 4mm should extend at least 13 pixels for a screen that just meets the current minimum standards for chart display size and resolution.

 The minimum resolution is defined by IEC 61174 and/or IEC 62288.